CleverTap/PushTemplates/README.md

 implementation 'com.google.android.exoplayer:exoplayer:2.10.2' // required only if you plan on using the Video Template
 ```

-2. Add the Service to your `AndroidManifest.xml`
+2. Add the Services to your `AndroidManifest.xml`

 ```xml
 <service